HALFpipe/HALFpipe/README.rst

 ::

   docker run -it -v /:/ext mindandbrain/pipeline

+Alternatively, one can use singularity to build and run the container, for which we provide two shell scripts (singularity_install.sh and singularity_run.sh).

-Unpacking this command, docker run tells the docker engine to start the container, ``-it`` means that the container can get input/output from the terminal, and ``-v /:/ext`` tells the docker engine to make your file system ``/`` available to the container at the path ``/ext``.
+Looking at this command in more detail, docker run tells the docker engine to start the container, ``-it`` means that the container can get input/output from the terminal, and ``-v /:/ext`` tells the docker engine to make your file system ``/`` available to the container at the path ``/ext``.